-Staying warm at winter shouldnt be reliant on your bank balance – but unfortunately, rising fuel costs can mean that it’s a struggle to keep the heating on.
+Staying warm in winter shouldn’t be reliant on your bank balance – but unfortunately, rising fuel costs can mean that it’s a struggle to keep the heating on.

 Here are some suggestions for how to reclaim the costs or reduce your bills.